marsiitr/IoT-ChatBot/README.md

 <h2>Software Aspect</h2>
 <h3>Networking</h3>
 <h4>Creation of IoT Network Using MQTT (Message Queuing Telemetry Transport)</h4>
   * Adding multiple client requires threading and has overhead if we havemany IoT applications.So, we used MQTT protocol which is suitable for IoT network.<br>
   * We used Paho MQTT module in python library to create clients(sensors and IoT devices).They continuously send their data to their respective topic to the broker in small<         time intervals.<br>
   * This data is then received by flask server which acts as subscriber in this case.
 MQTT has been implemented in flask with the help of flask-mqtt module in python.<br>
   <p align="center">
   <img src="https://user-images.githubusercontent.com/76246968/127762697-35ea25c1-0845-4827-a4b0-a41863896f34.png">
   <i>Mqtt Communication</i>
   </p>

 <h3>Chatbot</h3>
-* We used Flask-python Framework for creating Chatbot and Dashboard
+  * We used Flask-python Framework for creating Chatbot and Dashboard<br>
-* We also added auth login system for security measures
+  * We also added auth login system for security measures<br>
-* Sqlite3 act as an database in backend
+  * Sqlite3 act as an database in backend<br>
   * ***Microsoft Azure App services act as Cloud based hosting platform***

 </p>